 Best practices for enticing engagement on YouTube

 The single, best way to increase engagement on your YouTube videos is to create high-quality videos that people actually want to consume.

 It sounds simple because… for the most part, it is.

 Too many people actually focus on the relevancy of their videos, rather than the quality of the video itself.

 Having a highly relevant video that isn’t engaging will perform worse than a highly engaging video that may not have been optimized well enough for relevancy.

-If you’re struggling with the production of your video content, use a video editing service to make your content more engaging, or hire a video marketing consultant to help you strategize your video content.
+If you’re struggling with the quality of your video content, use a video editing service to make your content more engaging, or hire a video marketing consultant to help you strategize your video content.

 Can you utilize Google SEO practices for YouTube SEO?

 Traditional SEO comprises on-page, off-page, and technical SEO but YouTube works in a slightly different way.